-Last week we examined Myth #2: that a life of comfort and ease will somehow magically occur once we’ve “figured out our calling.”
+Last time we examined Myth #2: that a life of comfort and ease will somehow magically occur once we’ve “figured out our calling.”
 Tied very closely to this is our broken and reductionistic understanding of “God’s will.”

 Myth #3: God’s will for me is a job, or house, or city, or spouse, or ____________ (you fill in the blank).

 Wise Pittsburgh elder and mentor Bruce Bickel has taught us that our work is not to try and figure out God’s “secret” will.
 Rather, we are to be obedient to God’s revealed will.
 And there are some specific places we can look to understand what that “revealed” will looks like.

 (Hint: it’s not a job or a house.)

 Truth #3: There are actually very few places in Scripture that talk about God’s will, and yet in my work every day, I encounter people seeking God’s will in their search for any or all of the things mentioned above, and more.